Depp-Leon/LearningNotes/Work/JobNotes/JobNotes.md

    sudo cp cur_user JYNRJJH2 JYNRJJH2-UTRAY1 JYNSAFED  JYUpdateUI  	/opt/apps/chenxinsd/bin/

-   sudo cp libglog.so.0.3.5 libkvcache.so libnetplugin.so libPostDataReport2.0.so libSysMonManage.so libZyAuthPlug.so libZyAVCache.so libJYVirusScanEnginePlugin.so libZyUploadFile.so  /opt/apps/chenxinsd/lib/modules/
+   sudo cp libglog.so.0.3.5 libkvcache.so libnetplugin.so libPostDataReport2.0.so libZyAuthPlug.so libZyAVCache.so libJYVirusScanEnginePlugin.so libZyUploadFile.so  /opt/apps/chenxinsd/lib/modules/

    sudo cp libJYFileShred.so libJYFileMonitor.so libJYSystemController.so libJYUDiskProtection.so libJYVirusScan.so libJYZDFY.so libJYVirusLibraryManage.so libJYClientUpgradeManage.so /opt/apps/chenxinsd/lib/plugins/system/
    ```